-The four day Orientation program began on 18 July in Noida and 25 July in Mumbai wherein these students were introduced to the values, culture, teaching pedagogy and leadership of the institution.
-They also got the opportunity to interact with industry professionals and their own alumni – which acted as an ice-breaking session for them.
+The students’ four-day induction program began on Wednesday 18 July in Noida and Thursday 25 July in Mumbai.
+They were introduced to the Schools’ values, culture, teaching and leadership.
+They also had the opportunity to interact with industry professionals and former graduates.

-On the very first day - Mark Powell, Executive Director, School of Built Environment presented RICS ideology to the students in Noida.
-Nimish Gupta FRICS Managing Director, RICS South Asia introduced students to the roadmap to become MRICS and significance of RICS in their careers.
+On the first day, Mark Powell, Executive Director, Schools of the Built Environment, presented his vision to the students in Noida.
+Nimish Gupta FRICS RICS Managing Director for South Asia, also introduced them to MRICS and significance of RICS in their careers.

-Dr. Mona N Shah, new Dean, RICS SBE, Noida said on this occasion, “Welcome to all the new students enrolled in the various programs at the RICS SBE, Noida.
-It is our pleasure to host one more edition of a vibrant cohort of youth, looking forward to us for a variety of things, be it knowledge, personal development, industry insight and more.
+Dr. Mona Shah, our new Dean for RICS SBE, Amity University, Noida said, “Welcome to all the new students enrolled in the various programmes.
+It is our pleasure to host another vibrant cohort of youth, looking forward to a variety of things, be it knowledge, personal development, industry insight and more.
 All faculty, staff and I are geared to ensure that you come forward and get the best out of the opportunities that are provided to you.
-Wish you all the very best and the best of times here at RICS SBE, Noida”
+I wish you all the very best and the best of times here.”

-Jagdish Math FRICS, Dean RICS SBE, Mumbai said in his speech, “This year, our first batch will be completing their studies and we hope to see them successfully become leaders in their careers.
+Jagdish Math FRICS Dean for RICS SBE, Amity University, Mumbai, said in his speech: “This year, our first batch will be completing their studies and we hope to see them successfully become leaders in their careers.
 On the other hand, we wish to push the new batch on a higher note in both academic and personal development.
 Our focus is to be a leader in academic excellence, impactful research and excellence in employability.”

-Mumbai campus, specifically, has grown tremendously over the last year since the first batch began in July, 2017.
-The students have had great learning experience in the first year and did their internships in reputed companies in India and abroad.
-19 students flew to Liverpool Summer Internship Program at LJMC, Liverpool, UK, while two students went on to work at JLL MENA and three visited 6 Asian cities as part of REACh program.
+Our Mumbai campus, specifically, has grown tremendously over the last year since opening in July 2017.
+The students have had great learning experiences, with some completing internships with reputable companies in India and abroad.
+Nineteen students flew to Liverpool John Moores University in the UK for their summer internship programme, while two students went on to work at JLL MENA and three visited six Asian cities as part of REACh program.